MamiyaA/NeuralCodingOfLegProprioception_LegTracking/README.md

 Scripts for tracking and analyzing tibia position data presented in "Neural Coding of Leg Proprioception in Drosophila" (Mamiya, Gurung, and Tuthill (2018) Neuron: DOI:https://doi.org/10.1016/j.neuron.2018.09.009).
 Also scripts for synchronizing calcium imaging data with tibia tracking data and piezo movement data.

 ![Graphical Abstract](Mamiya_etal_Neuron.jpg)

+Brief descriptions of the analysis scripts.

+DetectCameraAndImagingFrames: Calculate the timing of the image frames for 2-photon laser scanning microscope and high-speed video camera.
+Read the binary file that contains time series data that describes the position of the x and y mirrors of the scanning laser microscope and the exposure signal for the camera used to track the fly tibia position.
+Use peak detection alogirthm to identify the end of the frame for each time of images.

+DetectCameraAndImagingFrames_All: Runs DetectCameraAndImagingFrames for all the appropriate files in the directory.